venlahelena/Book-collection-manager-/README.md

 1. git clone the GitHub root repository.

-2. cd frontend and npm install required dependencies for the frontend application
+2. cd frontend and npm install the required dependencies for the frontend application

-3. cd.. back to the root level of the folder
+3. cd.. back to the root level

 4. cd backend and npm install dependencies for the backend application

-5. npm start in the backend folder for the applicationtion to start.
+5. npm start in the backend folder for applicationtion to start.